trueos/pcbsd/src-qt5/docs/controlpanel.rst

 -----------------------------

 The "XDG Shortcuts" tab, shown in Figure 8.1d, is used to create desktop icons and menu entries so that the application can be easily started from within a desktop environment.
-This is important step for graphical applications as it configures the primary method for interacting with the program.
+This is important for graphical applications as it configures the primary method for interacting with the program.

 **Figure 8.1d: XDG Shortcuts Configuration**